Jintram/2025_quantify_many_object_intensity/README.md

 different, such that unmixing can produce intensity images that reflect the concentration of the FP (but not the background).

+At time of writing, typical tiff input images contain two channels, the first being the (de-mixed) nuclear signal measured with settings appropriate for tdTomato, and the second corresponding to [XXX], which is currently not used.

 ### Methods summary